Discoverimg the Sky Princess Dining Options and the Chef’s Table Experience

 Afternoon Tea

-Afternoon tea was offered each day in the Estrella dining room as well.
+Afternoon tea was offered each sea day in the Estrella dining room as well.
 Waiters came around with trays of bite sized sandwiches, mini deserts and scones with clotted cream and strawberry jam.
 And of course, tea.

 Afternoon tea on the Sky Princess